Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 You can always sneak out of the reception early if you feel uncomfortable and change back into your favorite sweats when you get home.
 Showing up well-dressed is just something you have to do if you’re a wedding guest.

-If the reception is deemed “casual” and the couple doesn’t mind what you wear after the ceremony, you might be able to get away with it.
+If the reception is deemed “casual” and the couple doesn’t mind what you wear after the ceremony, you might get away with it.
 Otherwise, leave those yoga pants at home!

 No Loud Colors

-Stay away from bright neon hues as these are almost always guaranteed to clash.
-Bright green, hot pink, and neon orange are all tones that you should never wear to a wedding.
+Stay away from bright neon hues, as these are almost always guaranteed to clash.
+Bright green, hot pink and neon orange are all tones you should never wear to a wedding.

 If you insist on being bold, go with a bright color that’s a little more subdued.
-You can still express yourself, but you don’t want the outfit you wear to clash with the wedding colors.
+You can still express yourself but don’t want your outfit to clash with the wedding colors.

 Even metallics like champagne or gold should be avoided whenever possible.
-Anything that’s too sparkly is distracting and can easily take away from the wedding party.
+Anything too sparkly is distracting and can take away from the wedding party.

 Again, when in doubt, you should always ask the bride about her opinion on your color choices.
 Keep things simple and subtle, and you should be fine.